Murder of Heather Rich: Heather Rich

 Born on January 19, 1980, Heather Rose Rich was the third child of Gail and Duane Rich, who moved to Waurika, Oklahoma, in 1974.
 The Riches chose Waurika for its insulating nature; it reminded them of their hometown of Elgin, Oklahoma—a "place where kids couldn't get into too much trouble because there wasn't much trouble to get into."
 Heather Rich however, pushed back against the monotony of Waurika, a town of 1,988 in 2000.

 At Waurika High School, Rich was a school cheerleader, the voted-for "sophomore-class favorite", a nominee for homecoming queen, and an honors student.
-Away from school, Rich and other Waurika youths would commonly spent their evenings and nights cruising Main Street, drinking alcohol, building bonfires, and smoking—cigarettes, cannabis, and/or methamphetamine.
+Away from school, Rich and other Waurika youths would commonly spend their evenings and nights cruising Main Street, drinking alcohol, building bonfires, and smoking—cigarettes, cannabis, and/or methamphetamine.
 One of Rich's close friends would later describe her as "very troubled" beneath her façade of ebullience, and Rich's mother would later lament not having the time to vet her daughter's friends.

 Rich was known to "[enjoy] the attention of boys"; her mother would later quote her daughter, who liked to say, "If you’ve got it, flaunt it."
 Gail Rich opined that Heather was unaware of her effects on men, having seen adults in their forties flirt with the teenager.
 Rich's parents curtailed her dating prerogative, prompting the teen to complain about allegedly being the only virgin at her school.
 The summer before her eighth grade, Rich began purging because "boys liked her figure, and she was determined to stay a size 2."

 At home, Rich became "moody and withdrawn", and began cutting herself.
 When her father was almost killed on the job, her mother began working long hours to make up for the lost family income.
 As a result, the responsibility of caring for her father and accomplishing household chores largely fell to Rich.
 A few weeks into the 1996–1997 academic year, Rich's boyfriend, eventual perpetrator Randy Wood, ended their relationship due to the rumor of Rich skinny-dipping at a co-ed party; Pamela Colloff with Texas Monthly described this dissolution as having "deeply rattled" Rich.
 Soon thereafter, Rich began using methamphetamine.
 Then, less than a week after her breakup, an acquaintance of Rich, Wood, Bagwell, and Gambill—twenty-year-old Dennis Wayne Goss—committed suicide by gun.
 Rich's mother described her daughter during this time as having "a brightness, a glitteryness, about her eyes".
 At the Friday, September 27 football game, Rich led school cheers while drunk, and received a three-day school suspension and consideration for being dropped from the school cheerleading program.
 Concerned for their daughter, Rich's parents scheduled her for an October 3 therapy appointment, later saying, "We wanted to get her help and figure out why she wanted to hurt herself."